The Artist & her Work

-Jacqueline started painting the War Poppy Collection in 2014.
+Jacqueline started painting her Remembrance Collection in 2014.
 Her first work, ‘We Remember, We Fight On’ was painted as a tribute to her friend Royal Marine Neil Dunstan, who tragically lost his life in an IED explosion whilst serving in Afghanistan in 2008.

 Jacqueline’s military poppy prints have been well received by an international audience, and have very quickly proved extremely popular; she is now widely regarded as the country’s foremost Remembrance Artist.